Why Attribution Science is Another Climate Alarmist Trick

 Because there is no evidence that the number of hurricanes has increased over the last century or more, rather than estimating the change in the likelihood of the number of hurricanes, the change in the likelihood of the severity of hurricanes is estimated.

 However, severity is an imprecise concept.
-Although hurricane severity is measured based on wind speeds, hurricane’s physical and economic damages depend on many factors, including where it makes landfall, how fast it moves over land, whether the storm surge takes place at high tide or low tide, and so forth.
+Although hurricane severity is measured based on wind speeds, a hurricane’s physical and economic damages depend on many factors, including where it makes landfall, how fast it moves over land, whether the storm surge takes place at high tide or low tide, and so forth.

 Consequently, a less powerful hurricane, such as Sandy in 2012, may have greater monetary damages than a far more powerful hurricane.